Advertising and Video Production Brief

 Who is it aimed at – the audience

 Picking a target audience and defining a voice.
 Some messages need to appeal to a broader audience.
 If yours doesn’t, you have the freedom to target a tighter demographic.
+We have a section of the video production brief template where the audience can be listed.

 The tone of Voice – Your brand’s personality